MohammedHawary/CTF-Challenges-Writeups/root-me/web/Web-Server/easy/HTTP - POST/README.md

 # Approach

-First, I saw page and it challenge me to get new high score and there are buttom when press it give you random value
+First, I saw page, and it challenges me to get new high score and there are button when press it gives you random value

 ![Screenshot from 2023-09-07 16-00-05](https://github.com/MohammedHawary/Web-Penetration/assets/94152045/6deef980-f7a0-4d5b-8d46-9338541327f0)
 Let's capture this request